SecretDeveloper/TestDataGenerator.Core/README.md

 ### Placeholders
 You can place your symbols and patterns within placeholders which will be replaced with the generated values.
 These placeholders contain 1 or more symbols representing the desired output characters.
 Within a template all text not within a placeholder is treated as normal text with no special handling taking place.
-Patterns that need to be randomly generated should be placed inside '<< >>' tokens e.g. 'This is a template <<\L\L>>'  produces 'This is a template ED'.
+Patterns that need to be randomly generated should be placed inside '<< >>' tokens e.g. 'This is a template <<\L\L>>'  produces 'This is a template TE'.
 You can also escape placeholders by placing a '\' before them which will prevent them from being processed.
 To place a '\' before a placeholder in the generated content you need to place 2 backslashes before the placeholder.

 ### Configuration
 You can supply configuration values to the generator either as an additional parameter within the api or you can include it within the template string itself by wrapping it within '<# #>' tokens.
 Configuration directives must appear as the first item with a template or else they will be ignored and removed.